dilrajsingh1997/safe-compose-args/AnnotationProcessorReleaseNotes.md

 }
 ```

+# 1.0.0
+* Initial version, adding annotation processing for `ComposeDestination`.
+For details on how to use, checkout ReadMe.md

-# 1.0.3
+# 1.0.1
-* Adding imports for all the data types used in the generated files, so that instead of the full qualified name of the class, the simple name can be used.
-* Adding support for `ENUM` classes
+* Adding support for nullable properties